MrAndyStorey/mrandystorey.github.io/README.md

-# Welcome to mrandystorey.github.io
+# Welcome

 After years working in IT, I am now training to be a Computer Science Teacher with [WSTP](https://www.wessexschools.uk/).

-I’ve had a varied career, in both the public and private sector, with numerous technical and social skills that I feel are transferable into teaching.
+I’ve enjoyed a varied career, in both the public and private sector, with numerous technical and soft skills that I feel are transferable into teaching.

-Here's hoping that I can inspire pupils into digital careers which I myself have gained so much from.
+Here's hoping that I can inspire pupils into digital careers that I have gained so much from.

 ## Links